aditya-17-eth/eth-todo/README.md

 -   `packages/hardhat`: Contains the smart contract code, deployment scripts, and tests.
 -   `packages/nextjs`: Contains the frontend Next.js application.

-## Contributing

-Contributions are welcome!
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

 ## License

 This project is licensed under the [MIT License](LICENCE).